Mlaiel/iacherie/artifacts/README.md

 ### 🚀 **PRODUCTION DEPLOYMENT READY**

 This architecture is **production-ready** and complies with all modern enterprise standards.
-Implementation can begin immediately with the guarantee of a robust, secure, and scalable architecture that will support Ainflue's mission to revolutionize the creator economy across 65+ global platforms.
+Implementation can begin immediately with the guarantee of a robust, secure, and scalable architecture that will support IA Chérie's mission to revolutionize the creator economy across 65+ global platforms.

 ---

 **© 2024 Fahed Mlaiel - All Rights Reserved**
-**Ainflue Platform Enterprise Architecture**
+**IA Chérie Platform Enterprise Architecture**
 **Version 1.0 - Confidential and Proprietary**